 I kroywara I: I walk with you, you walk with I

 This philosophy is a concept of limited damage for long-term effects.
 A dance, thus synergy between culture and nature.
 It follows two exhibitions with focus on contradictions: in 2010 as contrast, and in 2012 as harmony.
-“I kroywara I” is a psychological space in time that reflects violence in relation to power.
+“I kroywara I” is a psychological space in time that reflects on violence in relation to power, converting it into strength.

-KOIWARA is agriculture’s small preparation.
-This process is a family ritual: re-burning wood piles of insufficiently burned tree trunks and branches.
-Koiwara takes place after the community have taken care of the larger preparation, known as Moshiro.
+Koiwara is agriculture’s small preparation.
+This process is a family ritual, the re-burning of wood piles from insufficiently burned tree trunks and branches.
+It takes place after the community have taken care of the larger preparation, known as Moshiro.
 These are traditions of the Kalinia, an indigenous tribe in Suriname.

 Between 2016 and 2017, I produced the trilogy KROYWARA through coaching of “Shrijversvakschool Paramaribo”.
 The scripts reflect on problems of nationalism.
 Transformation of leadership is a metaphorical body for the catharsis that a fabricated nation is facing.
 The first script – a conversation about the politics of practice in relation to class – was awarded and performed in May 2017 in Suriname.